fullStackOasis/expressjs-demo-mongodb/README.md

 # Simple Expressjs Demo

+This project is maintained by fullStackOasis at [Github](https://github.com/fullStackOasis/expressjs-demo-mongodb)

 ## Mongodb

 You must have Mongodb installed and running in order for this demo to work.
 [Instructions for installing Mongodb on Ubuntu are here.](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)